 Use cases use non-technical language to translate what a system does and how it accomplishes set objectives.
-Therefore, they are used in translating the functionality of such a system to end-users and stakeholders.
-Additionally, they help business clients to state their needs to businesses and also helps with communication between businesses and IT experts such as developers and designers on what a system should do and how it should be done.
+Therefore, they are used to translating the functionality of such a system to end-users and stakeholders.
+Additionally, they help business clients state their needs to businesses and also help with communication between businesses and IT experts such as developers and designers on what a system should do and how it should be done.
 This way, all stakeholders are on the same page, and the end-user of a system is able to verify if the system under development meets their needs by “testing” the system during the design stages.

-As a result, a more usable system is created since the end users are involved from the early stages of development, meaning they can make changes or share their input on what they expect from the system.
+As a result, a more usable system is created since end users are involved in the early stages of development, meaning they can make changes or share their input on what they expect from the system.
 This ensures a system’s capability to meet pre-determined objectives is determined before it is built, and resources and time are not wasted on creating an inefficient system.

 Use Case Templates